Equity release interest rates

 When you’re totting up the costs of this kind of mortgage, you’ll need to look at more than just equity release interest rates.
 UK borrowers usually also have to cover:

-• Set up payments – like a valuation fee, solicitors fees and arrangement or application fees, plus sometimes a transfer fee (some providers charge for transferring your money to you).
+- Set up payments – like a valuation fee, solicitors fees and arrangement or application fees, plus sometimes a transfer fee (some providers charge for transferring your money to you).

-• Lender’s fees – most lenders will charge you a percentage of the value of your loan.
+- Lender’s fees – most lenders will charge you a percentage of the value of your loan.
 Some might offer a fixed fee, which can come out at less than a percentage-based one.

 You can look at our own lifetime mortgage Tariff of Charges to see how lender’s fees can work in practice.
 And our How much does equity release cost? article talks through all the costs we’ve outlined above in more detail.

 When you’re choosing an equity release mortgage, make sure you take all these costs into account.
 And do take a broader look at any product or lender-specific terms and conditions.
 Remember also that you can only take out an equity release product once you’re 55 or older (over 50 for our Payment Term Lifetime Mortgage).
-They’re loans taken out against your home.
+They’re loans secured against your home.
 Any equity released can affect any means-tested benefits you’re getting.
 They don’t have to be paid back until you or the last remaining borrower die or move into full time care.

 So, in summary you should always base any decision on an in-depth understanding of your choices.
 Understanding them and being sure that you’re getting the right product for you is very important.
 That’s why you can only take this kind of mortgage out through a financial adviser.
-If you don’t already have one, you can find one at Unbiased
+If you don’t already have one, you can find one at Unbiased.

 Related articles